bdthinh/simple-json-api-normalize/README.md

 ## Examples

-This normalizer only works with json:api response having key `jsonapi` at root.
+This normalizer only works with json:api response having key `jsonapi` at root, or at least having key `data`.

 ```js
 jsonapi: {